izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Tutorials/InstallHorde.md

 This guide describes a simple local Horde server installation on Windows.

-Horde can also be installed via [Docker on Linux](../Deployment/Server.md#docker-linux), both as a single instance and horizontally-scaled service via a container orchestration system such as Kubernetes.
+Horde can also be installed via [Docker on Linux](../Deployment/Server.md#docker-linux), both as a single instance and horizontally scaled service via a container orchestration system such as Kubernetes.

-For more detailed discussion of these advanced deployment scenarios, see [Horde > Deployment](../Deployment.md).
+For a more detailed discussion of these advanced deployment scenarios, see [Horde > Deployment](../Deployment.md).

 ## Prerequisites